-- Select the "Mount selected playback device automatically on connection to target" checkbox to enable the option.
-This setting will connect audio automatically the next time you connect to targets. - 5.
+- 4. Select the "Mount selected playback device automatically on connection to target" checkbox to enable the option.
+This setting will connect audio automatically the next time you connect to the target. - 5.
 Click OK.
 A success message appears.

-- To disconnect audio: - 1.
-Choose Audio > Disconnect Audio, or click the matching icon in the toolbar.
+► To disconnect audio:

+1. Choose Audio > Disconnect Audio, or click the matching icon in the toolbar.